Legal Agreement: Terms of Service

-- Not abuse, harass, sexually harass, stalk, threaten or otherwise violate the legal rights (such as rights of privacy and publicity) of others;
+- Not abuse, harass, sexually harass, stalk, threaten, or otherwise violate the legal rights (such as rights of privacy and publicity) of others;

 Section 5 – Billing and Payment

 You will prepay for your membership monthly based on your membership option.
 Payment is required at the beginning of the month for that period, at the date specified in the invoice.
-Daily Drop-in usage is prepaid on the day of use.
+Daily drop-in usage is prepaid on the day of use.
 Monthly billing is on the anniversary date of sign-up.
 You must provide Revelstoke Mountain CoLab Cooperative with a valid credit card in order to activate your account and Services.
 You authorize Revelstoke Mountain CoLab Cooperative to automatically charge a credit card for all Services that you have requested.
 If your Services are setup for a re-occurring payment, Revelstoke Mountain CoLab Cooperative will automatically charge your card for the Services within 14 days of the re-occurring billing cycle.
-Prepaid amounts of any duration are not refundable for any reason including but not limited to closure of business, change or upgrade of Services, bankruptcy, or other scenarios in which a cancelation of Services is requested.
-You will receive a receipt for all payments processed against the credit card or account by email and/or available in your online account profile.
-You agree to keep your credit card information updated, and to provide Revelstoke Mountain CoLab Cooperative with a new valid account number if the old card is deactivated or does not have sufficient credit available to pay your fees.
+Prepaid amounts of any duration are not refundable for any reason, including but not limited to closure of business, change or upgrade of Services, bankruptcy, or other scenarios in which a cancelation of Services is requested.
+You will receive a receipt for all payments processed against the credit card or account by email and/or available in your online account.
+You agree to keep your credit card information updated, and to provide Revelstoke Mountain CoLab Cooperative with a new and valid credit card number if the old card is deactivated or does not have sufficient credit available to pay your fees.
 Revelstoke Mountain CoLab Cooperative reserves the right to place your account on hold and/or suspend your Services if you are overdue in paying any amounts due for Services.

 You understand that your content (not including credit card information), may be transferred unencrypted and involve (a) transmissions over various networks; and (b) changes to conform and adapt to technical requirements of connecting networks or devices.
 Credit card information is always encrypted during transfer over networks.